Merchant FAQ's

 Onboarding

-In order to use Scout you need to download the App from the Shopify App Store then make contact with us on the support@scoutaboutyou.com email and we will send you a security code to allow access to the Scout systems.
-At this point we will also set up your preferences for the way that Scout works for you and issue information about how to use the App as well as a simple agreement so please firstly download the App and then drop us an email and we will get you set up and ready to go !
+At this point we will set up your preferences for the way that Scout works for you and issue information about how to use the App as well as a simple agreement so please firstly download the App and then drop us an email and we will get you set up and ready to go !
 This process usually takes less than one working day.

 What is Scout?

-Scout is a totally new way for consumers to bid and buy items from their favourite retailers, with the Scout button on your product pages we drive interest from customers that might pass them by, generating a new level of click through and improving sales numbers easily and quickly.
-Our goal is to sell the stock you have more efficiently and to allow more conversion of views into sales.
+Scout is a totally new way for consumers to bid and buy items from their favourite retailers (You!), with the Scout button right on your catalog pages we drive interest from customers that might pass them by, generating a new level of click through and improving sales numbers easily and quickly.

 How does Scout work?